 Even when I was a kid, I thought of the afterlife a lot.
 I think it’s safe to say, I always assumed that one exists.
 Even though that’s true for me, I routinely get caught up in the here and now.
 Like, every day.
 Most minutes, I’d say.
 This gets me into trouble on the regular.

-For the life of me, I can’t remember who said it, but it was something to the effect of, “In one hundred years, you and everyone you know will be dead.”
+I can’t remember who said it, but it was something to the effect of, “In one hundred years, you and everyone you know will be dead.”

 When I think of that notion, it stops me in my unconscious, sleepwalking tracks.
 Oh yeah, I remember, all of this is temporary.
 And that thing that’s gotten me wrapped around the emotional axle?
 Even though it can vary in degree from the trivial to the tremendous, my energies expended might be, ultimately, inconsequential.